 The retreats provide an experience where Jews of all denominations can celebrate their faith and shared goal of sobriety.
 Throughout the course of the weekend, members will participate in prayer services, workshops, recovery meetings, and fun-filled activities such as kumzitz.
 Additionally, each retreat offers a Torah class that links the text to the unique issues of recovery.
 Opportunities also exist for participants to reconnect with old friends, meet new people, and receive one-on-one time with rabbis that understand the complex issue of addiction.
 JACS places an emphasis on informality and personal sharing, allowing all attendees to feel comfortable and heal in a safe space.

 Addiction is a disease that affects people of all religious and spiritual backgrounds, including Judaism.
 Some Jewish individuals may find that in order to fully recover from substance abuse, they need a support system rooted in religion.
 A JACS support group can provide guidance, referrals to treatment, and mentors for those of the Jewish faith struggling with addiction.
-To find a JACS affiliate or an addiction treatment center, contact a dedicated treatment provider today.
+For more information on addiction treatment options, contact a treatment provider today.